 If you’d like more information about this, or any other, PADI Specialty, feel free to send me an email and ask for further details…

-At Go Pro In Paradise we are trying to push more and more towards neutrally buoyant skills during our PADI IDC programmes.
+At Go Pro In Paradise we are trying to push more and more towards neutrally buoyant skills during our PADI IDC programmes at PADI CDC Lanta Diver on Koh Lanta, Thailand.
 We are trying to stay off the knees, and teaching more on fin-tips or in mid-water.
 The dive environment is becoming ever more fragile, and we need to train the future generation of divers to be even more environmentally aware, and with even better buoyancy skills than in the past.
 There is no need to spend any time on the knees during diver training – we should promote proper weighting and positioning in the water right from the first moment new divers get their heads under the water.

 It starts with Confined Water Dive #1 of the Open Water Course.
-During our IDCs the cfirst time we take our IDC Candidates in the pool, we conduct a CW Dive #1 workshop, and teach our candidates the importance of not over-weighting their future students, and how to get them neutrally buoyant before proceeding with the rest of the skills in CW Dive #1.
+During our IDCs, the first time we take our IDC Candidates in the pool we conduct a CW Dive #1 workshop, and teach our candidates the importance of not over-weighting their future students, and how to get them neutrally buoyant before proceeding with the rest of the skills in CW Dive #1.
 We achieve this by teaching the ‘Breathing Underwater’ skill as an introduction to the fin pivot (as described in a previous post).
 All other skills in confined water can then be performed on fin-tips.

 We also then conduct a neutrally buoyant skill circuit, with all skills demonstrated on fin-tips – staying off the knees.